you stood on the terraces and cheered your heroes and booed your

 and that the later cars were so much faster and easier

 at work' on his 1300 crossflow Ford lump, Cosworth

 pistons, dry-sumped, Holbay exhaust, steel crank,

 roller rockers, twin Weber 45's — 'the

-famous Pete Tucker loved the then-new "Junior" formula, which
+famous (some say infamous, with a grin) Pete Tucker loved the then-new "Junior" formula, which

 made exciting racing possible at minimum costs to promoters and